History of the Lower Providence Township Volunteer Fire Company

 With the changing of the company's response from "LP" to "53", came the first five inch hose in 1978.
 This later enabled the company to become part of the Western Montgomery County Large Diameter Hose Task Force in October 1990.

-In Chronological order of their appearance the company has put into service the following pieces of apparatus:
+In Chronological order the company has put into service the following pieces of apparatus:

 · 1934 Brockway pumper previously mentioned